In this Ledger Nano S Plus review, we take a look at the Ledger Nano S Plus hardware wallet and how it compares to its

-Despite Ledger being one of the best in the security in the crypto sector, they did suffer a cyber-security breach in July 2020.
+Despite Ledger being one of the best for security in the crypto sector, it suffered a cyber-security breach in July 2020.
 However, their wallets were unaffected.
 272,000 customers were affected, with 1 million email addresses, postal addresses, names, and other details leaked online.

 Ledger customers have been warned that they might be contacted by someone “pretending to be from Ledger Support and asking for your 24-word recovery phrase.
 They state that you should never share your 24-word recovery phrase, even with Ledger Support.
 Ledger Support will never ask you for your 24-word recovery phrase.”

 Receiving Phishing emailing from fake Ledger accounts?
 Learn How to Protect Yourself from Ledger Phishing Scams?